 About the Naval, Military and Air Force Club of South Australia

-Members are encouraged to enjoy the Club’s range of themed events, modern amenities, accommodation, and service that excels at offering different dining experiences, ranging from the casual visit through to dining for the connoisseurs of exquisite food and wine.
-In addition, the Club can accommodate private functions for numbers ranging from 20 to 80 guests.
+Members are encouraged to enjoy the Club’s range of activities, themed events, modern amenities, accommodation, and service that excels at offering a range of casual and formal events and experiences, including accommodating private functions for numbers up to 80 guests.

 The Club is also proud of the reciprocal relationships that it has established with similar clubs located interstate and overseas.
 With only a letter of introduction from the Club, members can stay in the heart of some of the world’s most iconic cities.